UWNetworksLab/uProxy-p2p/tools/build_env/README.md

 This will create a new image with the changes and update the `IMAGE_VERSION.txt` file.

+If you pull an upstream change that also affects the image, you will get a conflict on `IMAGE_VERSION.txt`.
+Resolve the conflict by calling `update_image` after the pull.

-Before submitting code that affects the image, you must publish it, so that the image is available available to other developers:
+Before submitting code that affects the image, you must publish the corresponding image, so that the image is available available to other
+developers:
 ````
 docker login  # If you are not yet authenticated
 ./tools/build_env/build_env.sh publish_image